 Diagnose And Treat Periodontal Disease In Plano

-Gum disease (also known as periodontal disease) is an inflammatory condition caused by plaque (Plaque is a sticky bacteria that continually forms on teeth) that effects gum tissue and can cause severe discomfort and other serious side effects such as tooth loss.
+Gum disease, also known as periodontal disease, is an inflammatory condition caused by plaque, which is a sticky bacterial film that continually forms on teeth.
+This disease affects gum tissue and can cause severe discomfort as well as serious side effects, such as tooth loss.

 Some of the signs that you may have gum disease at any stage are:

 Treating gum disease is important for both your mouth and your whole body!
-Give us a call or text today to learn more about periodontal disease and gum disease treatment or to schedule an appointment.
-We treat gum disease for patients all around Allen, Frisco, and Plano TX!
+Give us a call or text today to learn more about periodontal disease and gum disease treatment.
+We treat gum disease for patients all around Allen, Frisco, and Plano, TX!